oisdk/site/posts/2016-09-26-revisiting-trie.markdown

 Slightly fuller implementations of all of these are available [here](https://github.com/oisdk/hstrie).

 [^1]: Kind of like [program inference in lieu of type inference](https://www.youtube.com/watch?v=3U3lV5VPmOU)
-[^2]: While Haskell doesn't have this class in base, [Purescript has it in their prelude.](https://github.com/purescript/purescript-prelude/blob/master/src/Data/Semiring.purs)
+[^2]: This isn't really a very good definition of semiring.
+While Haskell doesn't have this class in base, [Purescript has it in their prelude.](https://github.com/purescript/purescript-prelude/blob/master/src/Data/Semiring.purs)